A leading international academic and research nursing institution.

 NOTIFICATION OF ADMISSION

-The Faculty of Nursing offers admission with the expectation that students will enroll in courses in the semester for which they are admitted, unless a deferral is granted (see below).
+The Faculty of Nursing offers admission with the expectation that students will enroll in the semester for which they were accepted, unless a deferral of enrollment has been officially approved (see details below).

-Due to the large volume of applications, staff cannot provide individual explanations to those who are not admitted.
+Due to the high volume of applications, staff are unable to provide individual feedback or explanations to applicants who are not offered admission.

 DEFERRAL